dstreev/hadoop-cli/README.md

 ## HDFS-CLI

 HDFS-CLI is an interactive command line shell that makes interacting with the Hadoop Distribted Filesystem (HDFS) simpler and more intuitive than the standard command-line tools that come with Hadoop.
-If you are familiar with OS X, Linux, or even Windows terminal/console-based applications, then you are likely familiar with features such as tab completion, command history, and ANSI formatting.
+If you're familiar with OS X, Linux, or even Windows terminal/console-based applications, then you are likely familiar with features such as tab completion, command history, and ANSI formatting.

 ### Release Notes
+#### 2.2.1-SNAPSHOT (in-progress)

+	- External Config Support (See Below)
+	    - Supports NN HA
+    - Auto Config support using a default config directory.

 #### 2.2.0-SNAPSHOT (in-progress)

 	- Setup Script to help deploy  (bin/setup.sh)